-- the owner does not consent to the appropriation,
+- the owner does not consent to the taking,

-- the property is stolen and the actor appropriates the property knowing it was stolen by another, or
+- the property is stolen, and the actor appropriates the property knowing another stole it, or

 - when a law enforcement officer purports that property is stolen, and the suspect takes the property believing it to be stolen.

-Theft comes in many shapes and sizes, as discussed below, and an important thing to note is that you do not have to have actually stolen the property to be guilty of theft.
-Under the Texas Criminal Code, an accused may be guilty of theft simply by taking property that he or she knows to be stolen.
+Theft comes in many shapes and sizes.
+It is important to note that you do not have to have stolen the property to be guilty of Theft.
+Under the Texas Code of Criminal Procedure, an accused may be guilty of Theft by merely knowingly taking stolen property.

-In Williamson County, Texas there are often ways to get the charges reduced or get you into a diversion program that would ultimately result in a dismissal.
-Both of these things could potentially lead to an expunction, which is incredibly powerful and requires under Chapter 55 of the Texas Code of Criminal Procedure all agencies with any information regarding your arrest destroy them.
-Once the charge is expunged, you may deny being convicted, pleading guilty, or even being arrested.
+In Williamson County, Texas, there are often ways to get the charges reduced or get you into a Pre-Trial diversion program that would ultimately result in a dismissal.
+Both a dismissal and Pre-Trial Diversion could potentially lead to an expunction, which is incredibly powerful and requires under Chapter 55 of the Texas Code of Criminal Procedure, where all agencies with any information regarding your arrest destroy them.
+Once a court expunges a charge, you may deny that the police ever even arrested you.

-Although expunction is a powerful tool and is sometimes available in theft cases, theft is a crime of moral turpitude, and it is important that you understand this in the event that your case cannot be expunged.
-Many professional licensing associations (for doctors, lawyers, accountants, teachers, etc.) will ask you if you have ever been charged with a crime of moral turpitude, and if you have a theft on your record, the answer to that question, unfortunately, is yes, and they will deem you unemployable.
+Although expunction is a powerful tool and is sometimes available in Theft cases, Theft is a crime of moral turpitude.
+You must understand that if your case is not eligible for an expunction, it will have grave consequences.
+Many professional licensing associations (for doctors, lawyers, accountants, teachers, etc.) will ask you if the State has ever charged you with a crime of moral turpitude.
+If you have a Theft on your record, the answer to that question, unfortunately, is yes, and they will deem you unemployable.

 Types of Theft

-Shoplifting is the most commonly charged form of theft, it is typically a Misdemeanor offense characterized as Class C Theft (Theft Under $100), Class B Theft (Theft $100 – $750), and Class A Theft (Theft $750 – $2,500).
-To prosecute and convict a person for Shoplifting the State must prove the following:
+Shoplifting is the most commonly charged form of Theft.
+It is typically a Misdemeanor offense characterized as Class C Misdemeanor Theft (Theft Under $100), Class B Misdemeanor Theft (Theft $100 – $750), and Class A Misdemeanor Theft (Theft $750 – $2,500).
+To prosecute and convict a person for Shoplifting, the State must prove the following: